weaversa/cryptol-course/labs/SAW/SAW.md

 many more) capabilities.
 This is obviously well beyond the scope of the course, but worth mentioning.

-One option here is to make a new contract for each `length` that's actually used.
-Instead we can make a single contract with a `length`
+We could make a new contract for each value of `length` used in the C code.
+Instead we make a single contract with a `length`
 parameter:

 ```python